dcbriccetti/phaser-lessons/doc/Graphical Web Game with JavaScript and Phaser.md

 #### Getting to Know You
 Let’s look at your names, ages, what grades you’re in, and your programming experience.
+### Class Format
+Our classes consist of:
+- Instruction
+- Exercises, where you explore and modify programs
+- Low-key, interactive quizzes (not for a grade)
+- Creative project work, where you apply what you’ve learned in your own way
+- Show and tell, where you, the assistants and the instructor share interesting creations
+- A five-minute break near the middle

 #### [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
+Take 60 seconds and skim the Wikipedia article at the link above to find out about it.

 #### [Phaser](http://phaser.io)
+Take 60 seconds and skim the Phaser web page to get a feel for what it is and what it can do.

 #### Quick demo of “Platform” and “Classify or Lose”
 These Phaser programs are examples of what we are working towards.